FiddlyDigital/Anonimizer/README.md

 > Write an email to Jim, asking them to email Philip at cfo@client.com to call Maria about getting that PO sorted.
 Also ask about the progress of the #Acquisition Deal.

-Sanitized Prompt, safe to send to 3rd/party Service:
+Sanitized Prompt (via Anonomize method) safe to send to 3rd/party Service:

 > Write an email to Ava asking them to email Benjamin at safeexample1@example.com to call Charlotte about getting that PO sorted.
 Also ask about the progress of the #Alligator Deal.